Seneral/Node_Editor_Framework/README.md

 - Many great examples found in the repo branches

 ### Examples
 There are several great examples depending on how you are planning to use the framework.
-You can find them as a subbranch of this repo in Examples/...
+You can find them as a subbranch of this repo in Examples/... and need to be copied into a project already containing the Node Editor Framework (most use the develop branch!):

-1. The Texture Composer, as seen in the title screen, is a very simple setup of a few texture nodes built upon the default calculation canvas in the framework.
+1. The [Texture Composer](https://github.com/Seneral/Node_Editor/tree/Examples/Texture_Composer), as seen in the title screen, is a very simple setup of a few texture nodes built upon the default calculation canvas in the framework.
 Start here to get a basic idea on how to create simple extensions of the framework with custom functionality.
-2. A great, but complex example is the Dialogue System, developed and maintained by [ChicK00o](https://github.com/ChicK00o).
+2. A great, but complex example is the [Dialogue System](https://github.com/Seneral/Node_Editor/tree/Examples/Dialogue-System), developed and maintained by [ChicK00o](https://github.com/ChicK00o).
 Making excellent use of the framework's modularity to extend the frameworks capability and behaviour to get a basic dialogue system, including the editing and runtime execution (with an example scene), up and running.
 Check it out if you want to get an idea of a bigger setup expanding on the Node Editor Framework with custom rules.
+3. Another set of nodes is the 'Expression Node' example.
+These are a bit different as they use reflection to inject any type of variable into the framework, to convert or execute code on.
+It's main purpose is to show complex modifications of the Node Knobs and general extended use of the framework.
-3. A small example of extending the editor controls can be seen in the included NodeGroup.
+4. A small example of extending the editor controls can be seen in the included [Node Group](https://github.com/Seneral/Node_Editor/blob/develop/Node_Editor/Framework/NodeGroup.cs).
 It contains custom controls to handle without modifying any framework code.

+<b>Tip:</b>
+Get the latest development version with the best features in the [develop](https://github.com/Seneral/Node_Editor/tree/develop) branch!

 ### Documentation and Support
 The documentation can be found in the 'Docs' folder as raw markdown files to use with mkdocs and the compiled html version is online [here](http://seneral.github.io/Node_Editor/).
 Please post on the [project thread](http://forum.unity3d.com/threads/simple-node-editor.189230/#post-2134738) or contact [Seneral](http://forum.unity3d.com/members/seneral.638015/) for any type of question regarding the framework, examples or documentation.